emmanuelbrim/UFOs/README.md

 ### Recommendations
 - The case sensitivity of the search inputs could be relaxed so that searches can adapt to both lower and upper case items as well as white spaces.
+- The page can include a button to export the search results for printing or further analysis on a different platform.
 -